pallavrouth/Website/content/blog/misc-series/2021-12-13-ggplot-matlab/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 Nice!
-Let's clean up the axis a little and recreate the plot :
+Let's clean up the axis a little before moving forward.
+Let's change the color of text on either axis to be black and of size 12.

 ```r